 Due to the existing planning scheme restrictions, the majority of existing signage surrounding sports grounds are in breach of the Moreland Planning Scheme.
-Prior to the gazettal of Amendment C169, all promotional signs are prohibited under the applicable 'Category 4' advertising controls of the Public Park and Recreation Zone in the Moreland Planning Scheme.
+Prior to the gazettal of Amendment C169, all promotional signs were prohibited under the applicable 'Category 4' advertising controls of the Public Park and Recreation Zone in the Moreland Planning Scheme.

 About Amendment C169

-This amendment proposes to permit advertising signs by changing the advertising sign category of most sporting reserves to Category 1, and exempt major sporting grounds from requiring a planning permit for advertising signs.
+This amendment changed the advertising sign category of most sporting reserves to Category 1, and exempt major sporting grounds otuside heritage overlays from requiring a planning permit for advertising signs.

 All sporting reserves will still need a permit from Council Recreation Services as part of their annual or seasonal allocation process.

 What do these proposed changes mean for sporting clubs?